rmartone/missionlog/README.md

 ```
 ### Example
 >![console](https://raw.githubusercontent.com/rmartone/missionlog/master/console.jpg)
-*statements from the "Initialization" and "Use" sections run in a webpage^
+*statements from the "Initialization" and "Use" sections run in a webpage*

 ### About
 Created by [Ray Martone](mailto:rmartone@gmail.com).